Montez Ford

 Kenneth Crawford (born May 31, 1990) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Montez Ford.
-He is one-half of The Street Profits with Angelo Dawkins, where they are two-time WWE Tag Team Champions, one-time World Tag Team Champions, and one-time NXT Tag Team Champions.
+He is signed to WWE, where he performs on the Raw brand under the ring name Montez Ford.
+He is one-half of The Street Profits with Angelo Dawkins.

 Early life

 Kenneth Crawford was born in Chicago, Illinois on May 31, 1990.
 He was raised by a single mother in Chicago's South Side, and later in Anson County, North Carolina.
 He joined the United States Marine Corps and accumulated a perfect 300 score in the Marines physical fitness test.
 From September 2008 to 2012, he served in the United States Marine Corps and worked as a contractor for the United States Navy.